How the trap works

 • If you have a fly in the house at night, turn off all the lights except for a small lamp near a window with a trap.
 The fly will migrate toward that light and likely land on the nearby strip.

 • When peeling off the large protective front film, leave a tiny 2mm sliver of the film on one corner.
-This gives you a “clean” spot to grab when it’s time to remove the trap later so you don’t have to touch the bugs or the glue.
+This gives you a clean spot to grab when it is time to remove the trap later so you do not have to touch the insects or the glue.

 • When applying the narrow mounting strip to the glass, use the edge of a credit card to squeegee out any air bubbles.
-This ensures the trap stays flat and doesn’t interfere with window screens or blinds.
+This keeps the trap flat so it does not interfere with window screens or blinds.

 Frequently Asked Questions

-Our trap will catch all small flying insects, including: house flies, cluster flies, gnats, fruit flies, mosquitoes, small wasps and moths.
-I won’t work well for larger, stronger insects like horse flies, large wasps or stink bugs.
+The trap will catch small flying insects, including house flies, cluster flies, gnats, fruit flies, small wasps, and moths.
+It will not work well for larger, stronger insects like horse flies, large wasps, or stink bugs.

-It works best on the inside of windows because most flies are attracted to light so fly into the window and hit the trap.
-You can stick it to other surfaces like metal or tile, as long as they are flat and clean.
-If not the trap wont stick properly.
+It works best on the inside of windows, because most flies are attracted to light and fly into the window where they hit the trap.
+You can stick it to other surfaces such as metal or tile, as long as they are flat and clean.
+If the surface is not flat and clean, the trap will not stick properly.

-The trap is bait free and odorless.
+The trap is bait-free and odorless.
 When used on a window, sunlight is the attractant.
-If you want to trap fruit flies we suggest sticking the trap above a cup of vinegar with dish soap in.
+If you want to trap fruit flies, you can stick the trap above a cup of vinegar with a little dish soap in it.
 For drain flies, stick the trap above the problem drain.

-The top and bottom edge of the trap are glue free, so you can hold either edge when removing the trap.
-The trap should be replaced when full, or after 1 year.
-In very dusty environments they trap may need replacing sooner.
+The top and bottom edges of the trap are glue-free, so you can hold either edge when removing the trap.
+The adhesive remains tacky for up to 3 months per strip; replace the strip when it is full or once the adhesive is no longer tacky.
+In very dusty environments the trap may need replacing sooner.

-Under normal condition it should not, but if the glass gets very hot it might lease some residue.
-If this happens, you can scrape it off with a razor, or use vegetable/mineral oil, 70%+ rubbing alcohol, nail polish remover or paint stripper
+Under normal conditions it should not, but if the glass gets very hot it might release some residue.
+If this happens, you can scrape it off with a razor, or use vegetable or mineral oil or 70%+ rubbing alcohol.

 Yes, provided there is enough clearance.
 Because the strips are ultra-thin (approx. 1mm), they usually do not interfere with the sliding mechanism of doors or window screens.